longlivenepal48/Portfolio/kaggle.md

         </div>
       </div>
       <p class="project-objective"><strong>Objective:</strong> To develop a robust machine learning model to identify potential fraudulent patterns in corporate financial statements, aiming for high precision and recall in a competitive setting.</p>
+      <p class="project-key-result"><strong>Key Outcome:</strong> Achieved an AUC score of [e.g., 0.91] using an XGBoost ensemble.
+Novel feature engineering focusing on [mention specific aspect] was crucial for performance.</p>
       <span class="project-details-indicator">View on Kaggle →</span>
     </div>
   </a>